 The employee's Classification/Class Option Seniority.

+Notwithstanding the above, upon written request of an employee, the Appointing Authority may make a permanent reassignment outside thirty-five (35) miles.
+Any change of residence pursuant to such reassignment shall be voluntary for the purposes of Article 19.
+Relocation Allowances.

 Section 3.
 Job Posting and Interest Bidding.
 Add minimum qualifications to job posting.

-The job posting shall include: the division, section, classification/class option, employment condition, and location of the vacancy.
+The job posting shall include: the division, section, classification/class option, employment condition, minimum qualifications, and location of the vacancy.
 A copy of the posting shall be furnished to the Association.
 Upon notice to the Association, the vacancy need not be posted if no one is eligible to bid.

 Section 3.
 Job Posting and Interest Bidding.
 Delete requirement to provide copy of posting to Association.

 … employment condition, and location of the vacancy.
-A copy of the posting shall be furnished to the Association.
 Upon notice to the Association, the vacancy need not be posted if no one is eligible to bid.
 The Association may post copies of any electronic postings on their designated Association bulletin board.

 Section 3.
 Job Posting and Interest Bidding.
 Delete requirement to post a vacancy cancellation.

-For informational purposes only: if a vacancy is canceled during or after its posting period, the Appointing Authority shall post the cancellation.

 Section 3.
 Job Posting and Interest Bidding.
 Delete reference to Junior/Senior Plans.

-Vacancies in Junior/Senior Plans shall be posted at both levels of the plan.
-Interest bids shall be accepted from employees in both classes.
-Interest bids shall be considered first from employees in the higher class and if there are no interest bids, shall then be considered from employees in the lower class.

 Section 4.
 Filling of Positions.
 A. Seniority Unit Layoff List.
 Delete reference to class option.

-Employees shall be recalled to a vacancy in the same class (and same option or another option for which the employee is determined to be qualified by the Employer).
+Employees shall be recalled to a vacancy in the same class for which the employee is determined to be qualified by the Employer.

 Section 4.
 Filling of Positions.
 B. Claiming.
 Modify to add clarity that employee can claim on notice of permanent layoff.

-If the vacancy is not filled as provided in A above, the Appointing Authority shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a class (or class option) in which the employee served or for which the employee is determined to be qualified by the Employer.
+If the vacancy is not filled as provided in A above, the Appointing Authority shall consider claims of eligible Bargaining Unit employees on notice of permanent layoff and who request a transfer or demotion to a class (or class option) in which the employee served or for which the employee is determined to be qualified by the Employer.

 Section 4.
 Filling of Positions.
 B. Claiming.
 Delete reference to class option.

-If the vacancy is not filled as provided in A above, the Appointing Authority shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a class (or class option) in which the employee served or for which the employee is determined to be qualified by the Employer.
+If the vacancy is not filled as provided in A above, the Appointing Authority shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a class in which the employee served or for which the employee is determined to be qualified by the Employer.

 Section 4.
 Filling of Positions.
 B. Claiming.
 Delete “classification of the” claimed position as redundant.

-Instead of accepting a claim, the Appointing Authority may choose to fill the vacancy by promoting a seniority unit employee whose name was submitted in the recruitment and selection process for the classification of the claimed position at the time the vacancy was first claimed, or by accepting the voluntary transfer or demotion of a current seniority unit employee on notice of permanent layoff.
+Instead of accepting a claim, the Appointing Authority may choose to fill the vacancy by promoting a seniority unit employee whose name was submitted in the recruitment and selection process for the claimed position at the time the vacancy was first claimed, or by accepting the voluntary transfer or demotion of a current seniority unit employee on notice of permanent layoff.

 Section 4.
 Filling of Positions.
 C. Other Means of Filling the Vacancy.
 Replace numbering of other means of filling a vacancy with bullet points.